lab11/nrf9x-base/README.md

 <!--TODO Dynamically set environment variables on every build rather than storing in .bashrc-->

-8. Change directories into the nrf9x\_base repo and run make setup. cd <YOUR_NRF9X_BASE_DIRECTORY>
+8. Change directories into the nrf9x\_base repo and run make setup.

+        cd <YOUR_NRF9X_BASE_DIRECTORY>

 9. Set the NCS\_TAG variable in the Makefile to be the latest tag.
 Refer to instructions in the Makefile.

 10. Run the setup

         make setup

 <!--TODO Perhaps add scripts to setup all the tools -->
 Building and flashing an application
 ------------------------------------
 1. Applications are stored in the apps directory.
 This is where all code related to a specific application lives.
 To build an application copy the Makefile Example from the make directory into your application directory and make any necessary modifications to it.
-Then build the application: make build
+Then build the application:

+        make build

-2. To clean the build files use: make clean
+2. To clean the build files use:

+        make clean

 3. To flash your application:

         make flash

 <!--TODO Add flash directions from nrf52x-base README -->

-4. To setup a serial connection (You can also use the LTE Link Monitor in the Nrf Connect: make serial
+4. To setup a serial connection (You can also use the LTE Link Monitor in the Nrf Connect):

+        make serial

 Additional Reading